MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 Microsoft Edge makes limited use of Windows Security Zones.
 Instead, most permissions and features that offer administrators per-site configuration via [policy](/deployedge/microsoft-edge-policies) rely on lists of rules in the [URL Filter Format](/DeployEdge/edge-learnmmore-url-list-filter%20format).

 When end users open a settings page like `edge://settings/content/siteDetails?site=https://example.com`, they’ll find a long list of configuration switches and lists for various permissions.
 Users rarely use the Settings page directly, instead they make choices while browsing and using various widgets and toggles in the **page info** dropdown.
-This list appears when you select the lock icon in the address bar or via various prompts or buttons at the right-edge of the address bar.
+This list appears when you select the lock icon in the address bar.
+You can also use the various prompts or buttons at the right-edge of the address bar.
 The next screenshot shows an example of page information.

 :::image type="content" source="media/per-site-configuration-by-policy/edge-page-info.png" alt-text="Page information and settings for the current page in the browser.":::